JayChase/ngx-picture/README.md

 ></ngx-picture>
 ```

-If **lazyLoad** is true the componnent will use an IntersectionObserver (if it is supported by the browser) to only render the picture element if the component is in view.
+If **lazyLoad** is true the component will use an IntersectionObserver (if it is supported by the browser) to only render the picture element if the component is in view.

-\*Remember Import the **NgxPictureModule** into the relevant module.
+\*Remember to import the **NgxPictureModule** into the relevant module.

 ### example of rendered element